tdilauro/Simplified-wiki/LibraryRegistryDesign.md

  name
 ```

 "BPL" and "Bklyn" are aliases for the Brooklyn Public Library.
 "BPL" is also an alias for the Boston Public Library.
-"Brooklyn" is not an alias for the Brooklyn Public Library; it's a region (q.v.) the library serves.
+"Brooklyn" is not an alias for the Brooklyn Public Library; it's a place (q.v.) the library serves.

-## Regions
+## Places

-A library may serve many regions.
+A library may serve many places.
 Postal codes, cities, counties, states, provinces, and nations are all regions.
+Although we will ask librarians to define their service area in terms of preexisting places such as cities and counties, it is possible to create custom places explicitly representing a library's service area, or pointlike places that represent individual branches.

-Regions stack inside each other in various ways, but we are not interested in creating a perfectly accurate picture of political reality.
+Places stack inside each other in various ways, but we are not interested in creating a perfectly accurate picture of political reality.
 We only need to do work if it helps people find their library.
-As such, although we keep track of a region's parent region, this is mainly for internal record-keeping.
+As such, although we allow a place to have a parent place, we don't use this for very much--mainly for grouping cities and counties inside states.

 ```
-regions
+place
  id
  name
+ type
  abbreviated_name
  full_name
  parent_id
+ geography
 ```

-A library may serve many regions.
+A library may serve many places.

+The `type` field is an enumerated type with the possible values "postal_code", "town", "county", "state", "nation", "other".
+These words are intended as guidelines, not as precise descriptions.
+For example, the boroughs and neighborhoods of New York City can be added as places of type "town", even though the Census Bureau doesn't list them as places.
+(TODO: where do they get added _from_?)

+The `geography` field is a geography data type.
+Its value will generally be derived from an official US Census Bureau shapefile.

 The `abbreviated_name` for the state of Ohio will be "OH".

 The `full_name` for Detroit is "Detroit MI".
 The idea here is to have a place to store a common search term (the way you refer to a city when addressing a letter) without requiring an entry in `regionaliases` for every ordinary city in the United States.

-## Region Aliases
+## Place Aliases

-A region may have many aliases.
+A place may have many aliases.
 An alias is an alternate name for the region that we expect someone to use when searching.

 ```
-regionaliases
+placealiases
  id
  region_id
  name